featuremine/tutorials/README.md

 # Dashboard

-Featuremine stack provides an easy way to obtain and analyse market data feeds of major crypto exchanges.
-You can deploy our stack in minutes, quickly accessing the data you require for trading.

-These tutorials show you how easy it is to deploy a dashboard to track prices for major cryptocurrencies across multiple exchanges.

-## Tutorial 1
-The first tutorial demonstrates how to deploy the market data stack on a single machine.
-Our feed handler, `Bulldozer`, receives raw data from the exchanges and writes normalized data into our low-latency IPC (interprocess communication) bus, `Yamal`.
+This tutorial demonstrates how easy it is to deploy Featuremine market data stack to analyse and display market statistics for major cryptocurrencies across multiple exchanges.
+This demostration utilizes several Featuremine products.
+First, our feed handler, `Bulldozer`, receives raw data from the exchanges and writes normalized data into our low-latency IPC (interprocess communication) bus called `Yamal`.
+If needed, this market data can be distributed remotely to other machines using our `Syncer` utility.
 From there, Featuremine time-series analytics library, `Extractor`, picks up the normalized data and computes trading statistics, such as openning, high, low and closing trade prices for every 10s period.
-In this tutorial we will be utilizing `Grafana` to display this information.
-In order to do that we need to store the trading statistics in a database. `Grafana` supports various databases.
-In this tutorial we chose to use `PostgreSQL` because of its wide use and simplicity.
+Here we will be utilizing `Grafana` to display this information.
+Grafana needs a separate database as a backend for storing data.
+While it supports various databases, we chose to use `PostgreSQL` because of its wide use and simplicity.

-### Prerequisites
+## Prerequisites
 To run this tutorial, first of all, you will need to have docker installed.
 Please refer to [Get Docker](https://docs.docker.com/get-docker/) link for more information.

-You will also need to obtain the latest version of `Bulldozer` from our website [Featuremine.com](https://www.featuremine.com) or by wrting to us at <support@featuremine.com>.
+You will also need to obtain the latest version of `Bulldozer` and `Syncer` from our website [Featuremine.com](https://www.featuremine.com) or by wrting to us at <support@featuremine.com>.

-### PostgreSQL setup
+## PostgreSQL setup
-First set up the PostgreSQL database using the docker container.
+PostgreSQL is a free and open-source relational database management system.
+To set up the PostgreSQL database you can use the docker container.
 It is by far the simples way to get started.
-If you prefer, however, you can install PostgreSQL locally or use an existing installation.
+However, if you prefer you can install PostgreSQL locally or use an existing installation.

 ```bash
 docker run --add-host host.docker.internal:host-gateway -d --name=postgres -e POSTGRES_USER=testuser -e POSTGRES_PASSWORD=testuser -p 5432:5432 postgres
 ```

-#### Useful SQL commands
+### Useful SQL commands
 To test your database connection you can run the following command:

 ```bash